msegzda/homebridge-nordpool-baltics/README.md

 ## Available Accessories ##

-It exposes a few 'virtual' accessories that facilitate versatile HomeKit automation based on Nordpool prices.
+It exposes a few 'virtual' accessories that facilitate versatile HomeKit automation based on Nordpool price levels.
 These include:

 1. `Nordpool_hourlyTickerSwitch`: A switch that cycles ON and OFF every hour.
 Use it in 'An Accessory is Controlled' event on HomeKit automation.
 Then check for desired price/levels further on automation logic;